OEM Part Breakdown: 2.5L Skyactiv-G Exhaust Header

 • Questioner: Phil Young

-• Answer: This can be a very biased opinion and is probably the most highly debated subject with all automotive enthusiasts.
+• Answer: This can be a very biased opinion and is probably the most highly debated subject among all automotive enthusiasts.
 Despite that, I will try to throw in some facts.
-Personally, I can’t stand an exhaust system with an excessive drone.
-If you can barely hear your passenger, then what’s the point, right?
-That’s why resonators are important and why I should define the difference between resonators and mufflers.
-Resonators are typically a canister with strait through design and a perforated tube and packing material.
-Mufflers are typically canisters with chambers and baffles that divert flow.
-The resonator does not reduce the grumble of the exhaust that we love, it targets certain frequencies that cause the annoying drone.
+Personally, I canโ€™t stand an exhaust system with an excessive drone.
+If you can barely hear your passenger, then whatโ€™s the point, right?
+Thatโ€™s why resonators are important and why I should define the difference between resonators and mufflers.
+Resonators are typically canisters with strait-through design and perforated tube and packing material.
+Mufflers generally are canisters with chambers and baffles that divert flow.
+The resonator does not reduce the grumble of the exhaust that we love; it targets specific frequencies that cause the annoying drone.
 Mufflers are the opposite.
-Also, we have had many customers order the strait pipe exhaust system to later return it for the resonated exhaust.
+Also, we have had many customers order the strait pipe exhaust system to return it for the resonated exhaust later.

-Thank you for your questions and keep them coming.
+Thank you for your questions, and keep themย coming.
 We’ll have a Q&A every month for your Mazda performance questions.